 You may be getting cooler, but the planet's getting warmer...
 Turn off your engine!

-In order to harmonize its by-law with the criteria established by Quebec's Department of Sustainable Development, Environment and Parks and to further reduce greenhouse gases (GHGs), Gatineau has amended its by-law on idling engines.
+In order to harmonize its by-law with the criteria established by the ministère de l'Environnement et de la Lutte contre les changements climatiques and to further reduce greenhouse gases (GHGs), Gatineau has amended its by-law on idling engines.
 This new by-law came into force on October 1, 2008.

-By-law 300-6-2008 stipulates that vehicle engines may idle for no more than three minutes in any given 60-minute period.
+By-law 300-6-2008 (in French only) stipulates that vehicle engines may idle for no more than three minutes in any given 60-minute period.
 Any contravention of this by-law is subject to a $50 fine.
 However, there are exceptions for the following vehicles:

 - emergency vehicles;